-When either hemispherical or field stop sensors are mounted in a downward-facing orientation, outputs include the calibrated spectral radiance (in $W \times m^{-2} \times nm^{-1} \times sr^{-1}$ ) of each band, the sensor orientation angle (with 0 being a sensor oriented striaght up toward the zenith), and the calculated NDVI value.
-If both upward-facing and downward-facing sensors are connected to the same ZENTRA logger, then a from the upward-facing sensor to calculate NDVI.
-If the upward-facing and downward-facing sensors are connected to different data loggers, export data from ZENTRA Utility or ZENTRA Cloud and manually combine a from the upward-facing sensor to calculate NDVI.
+When either hemispherical or field stop sensors are mounted in a downward-facing orientation, outputs include the calibrated spectral radiance (in W \times m $^{-2}$ \times nm $^{-1}$ \times sr $^{-1}$) of each band, the sensor orientation angle (with 0 being a sensor oriented striaght up toward the zenith), and the calculated NDVI value.
+If both upward-facing and downward-facing sensors are connected to the same ZENTRA logger, then α from the upward-facing sensor is combined with the spectral radiance values from the downward-facing sensor to calculate NDVI.
+If the upward-facing and downward-facing sensors are connected to different data loggers, export data from ZENTRA Utility or ZENTRA Cloud and manually combine α from the upward-facing sensor with the spectral radiance values from the downward-facing sensor to calculate NDVI.